crabhi/vm/README.md

 # VM

-This is a virtual machine for the immutability based operating system [HALT](https://github.com/augustl/halt).
+This is a virtual machine originally intended for the immutability based operating system [HALT](https://github.com/augustl/halt).

 It starts off as a compiler to a bytecode and a bytecode interpreter written in C with the minimal usage of cstdlib.
 The goal is to make it simple, operate over a static memory buffer and allow to eventually remove the